Boughton Fen

-Boughton Fen is a 15.7 ha biological Site of Special Scientific Interest east of Downham Market in Norfolk. it is common land registered to Boughton Parish Council.
+Boughton Fen is a 15.7 ha biological Site of Special Scientific Interest east of Downham Market in Norfolk, England. it is common land registered to Boughton Parish Council.

 This valley in a tributary of the River Wissey is covered by tall fen over most of the site, together with areas of scrub which provide a habitat for breeding birds.
 There are many uncommon species of moths, including the rare Perizoma sagittaria.

 There is access to the site from Oxborough Road.